rfdickerson/NumericalMethods/README.md

 Learning Haskell and Numerical Methods

 Current implementations:
+- Approximation for the derivative of a function
-- Newton-Rapson method for root finding.
+- Newton-Raphson iterative method for root finding.